A substitution model of computation

 chg ● 1

 With this example, we close the section on Turing completeness.
 Direct translation is often not optimal.
-For example, for the above problem of prepending 1, optimal way is the one-liner chg ^ 1, where we exploit the fact that ^ alone would match the start of the string, but no characters, which means chg ^ x is akin to saying prepend x.
+For example, for the above problem of prepending 1, the optimal solution is the one-liner

 chg 1 ●